loading...

 Suppliers are expected to adhere to all local laws and regulations.

-There were no issues which related to modern slavery or human trafficking identified by the group or raised through the Speak up / Whistleblowing procedures in 2024.
+There were no issues which related to modern slavery or human trafficking identified by the group or raised through the Speak up/Whistleblowing procedures in 2025.

-White Bear group companies operate in a highly regulated, financial services environment and White Bear is fully committed to addressing the risks of modern slavery in its own operations and supply chain.
+Our companies operate in a highly regulated, financial services environment and we are fully committed to addressing the risks of modern slavery in our own operations and supply chain.

 Furthermore, as part of the group’s performance management process, staff are assessed against meeting the group’s values and behaviours, which include treating people fairly and with respect and compliance with law and regulations.